syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/RowEvent.png)

-## Customize the cells based on Column Name
+## Customize the Cells based on Column Name

-You can customize the column style based on the data while exporting to PDF by handling `CellExporting` event.
+You can customize the column style based on the data while exporting to PDF by handling the `CellExporting` event.

 {% tabs %}
 {% highlight c# %}